 How To Freeze Strawberries

 There is nothing like the fresh taste of strawberries, especially early in the season.
-The problem is–they don’t last very long.
+The problem is that they don’t last very long.
 I try to preserve them so I can enjoy them throughout the year.

 How Do I Use Frozen Strawberries?

-Frozen Strawberries are great to use in smoothies, for making jam, Strawberry Cheesecake Bars, Strawberry Pie Filling, and also strawberry cake.
+Frozen strawberries are incredibly versatile and can be used in a variety of recipes.
+Frozen strawberries are great to use in smoothies, for making jam, strawberry cheesecake bars, strawberry pie filling, and strawberry cake.
 They are great on bagels for breakfast.
-Just add a spoonful of Homemade Strawberry Pie Filling to the top of your bagel and you are all set.
+Just add a spoonful of Homemade Strawberry Pie Filling to the top of your bagel, and you are all set.